Imagine…

 The kitchens flow into the dining and living spaces.

 “To me the kitchen/dining/living zone is the center of family life and the most important area in the home.
 I wanted it to be a zone for all seasons – cosy in winter and a breezy indoor/outdoor zone for summer.
-With the plunge pool on the deck and the big gas fire inside I think we’ve achieved that.”
+With the pergola over the deck and the big gas fire inside I think we’ve achieved that.”

 Kerry Bell – Designer

-Only a wall of windows separates the gas log fires and the optional pools.
-Merbau decks are surrounded by lush, almost tropical gardens and 2.4 meter fences to ensure complete alfresco privacy.
-With overhead pergolas and extended kitchen benches for serving and sipping, the back decks will make perfect summer playgrounds for all ages.
+Only a wall of windows separates the gas log fires and the sun drenched Merbau decks.
+Lush, almost tropical gardens and extended fencing ensure complete alfresco privacy.
+With overhead pergolas and indoor/outdoor kitchen benches for serving and sipping, the back decks will make perfect summer playgrounds for all ages.

 And when it is time for a break, retreat to the master suites.

 At 40 square meters, the master suites are more than generous.
-Anchored by expansive bay windows, with seating and storage, these master bedrooms also feature understated wainscoting, walk-in robes and pure wool carpet.
+Anchored by expansive bay windows, these master bedrooms also feature understated wainscoting, walk-in robes and pure wool carpet.

 Double walk-in robes and ensuites complete the master suites.